reconbot/midi-parser/README.md

 The midi-parser library is a node event emitter.
 You write midi commands in buffers and it emits `midi` and `sysex` commands as events.
 We avoid releasing zalgo by always emitting events immediately.

-The SysEx commands are unwrapped of their header and footer bytes and provided on the `sysex` event with raw data.
+The SysEx commands are unwrapped of their header and footer bytes and provided on the `sysex` event with the command, and data.
 Since any multibyte data (eg strings) or values over 127 need to be "14 bit encoded".
 The class methods `decodeString` and `encodeString` are available to assist.

 The Midi command are emitted on the `midi` event with command, channel (or null if N/A), and an array of data bytes.